 - Is there a chance of instruments moving between departments?

-Once you have listed down all the assets which fall into the criteria, you can get a better understanding of which items you should label.
+Once you have listed down all the assets, you can get a better understanding of which items you should label.
 This could, for example, include portable devices which can be easily lost across locations, or items that are in high-demand.
 The most frequently tagged equipment includes laptops, smartphones and printers.
 Depending on the size of the business, such items can be expensive capital investments which are not easily replaceable.
 Other than monetary value, laptops and hard drives often contain confidential information which should not be accessed by unauthorized personnel at any cost.
 For this very reason it becomes crucial to label any asset which needs to be protected and tracked throughout its utilization.

 The data you decide to include on your label plays an important role in recovering and monitoring assets.
 Due to technological advancements, you can enter additional details on the tag – such as geo-location or IP addresses.
 Doing this comes in extremely handy especially when you have a lot of tools being checked in and checked out on a daily basis.
 To make management processes as accurate as possible, you should therefore design your labels with care.